11 Ways To Save Money and Energy in Your Military Home

 Some duty stations provide rebates to service members in exchange for low monthly energy usage, which means extra money in your pocket.
 With the right tools and techniques, you can be both comfortable and efficient without spending excess cash.

-- Unplug it.
 Did you know that kitchen/bathroom appliances and chargers for phones, computers, tablets, etc., still pull electricity even when not in use?
 When you unplug your device, unplug your charger from the wall as well.
-Only plug in as needed.
+Only plugin as needed.

 Energy saved is money saved.
 With these tips, you can live comfortably in your military housing, reduce your usage and costs, and — in some cases — earn money back.
 Happy savings!